 - Insert the meat thermometer into the thickest part of the breast and place in roasting bag.
 Put in roasting pan.

-- Roast until the thermometer reaches 165.
+- Roast until the thermometer reaches 165°F. (It usually takes about 15 minutes per pound.)

 Is your mouth watering yet?
 It’s so juicy and delicious!